Optimal control of SDEs with merely measurable drift: an HJB approach

 \subsection{Main results}

-It is natural to expect that, as $\varepsilon\to0$, the mollified value functions $V_{\varepsilon}$ converge to the original value function $V$, just as solutions of smoothed SDEs converge to those of the original equation.
+It is natural to expect that, as $\varepsilon\downarrow0$, the regularized value functions $V_\varepsilon$ converge to the original value function $V$, just as solutions of SDEs with mollified coefficients converge to those of the original equation.
 Our analysis shows, however, that such convergence is \emph{not} unconditional.
 Under Assumption~\ref{ass:main}, the following one-sided estimate holds. \begin{prop}[Liminf inequality] For any compact $\mathcal X\subset\mathbb R^d$,